 He grew up in Eagle Pass, a small border town on the Texas and Mexico border.
 It was there working at El Gram, a bilingual newspaper, where he learned about his interests in telling stories about ordinary people doing extraordinary things.
 He likes meeting new people and finding new ways to tell their stories.

 John Sharify lives and breathes storytelling and is grateful to those willing to share their stories.
 He is currently a Special Projects reporter for KING 5 News.
-One of the most honored broadcast journalists in the country, Sharify is a 68 time Emmy award winner.
-He has also been honored with eight National Edward R. Murrow awards, including National Murrows for Writing in 2004, 2007, and 2008.
+One of the most honored broadcast journalists in the country, Sharify is a 72-time Emmy award winner.
+He has also been honored with eight National Edward R. Murrow awards, including three National Murrow awards for Writing.
+In June 2018, Sharify was inducted into the Silver Circle by the Northwest chapter of the National Academy of Television Arts and Sciences.
+The honor goes to individuals who’ve made significant contributions to the broadcast industry.

-Sharify was selected as the 2015 National Press Photographer Association (NPPA) Reporter of the Year for his work at KING 5 News.
-He's also a two-time runner up Reporter of the Year, in 2013 and 2017.
+John Sharify was selected as the 2015 National Press Photographer Association (NPPA) Reporter of the Year - in the country - for his work at KING 5 News.
+He was runner up Reporter of the Year in 2013 and 2017.

 John Sharify started his career in broadcast journalism in N.Y.C. where he worked as a reporter at WPIX TV.
 In 1989, he headed to Seattle to ABC affiliate KOMO TV where he worked as a general assignment news reporter for the next eighteen years.
-In addition to his current work at KING, John helps run two cable television stations in Seattle.
-He is the General Manager of Seattle Community Colleges Television (SCCTV) and Seattle Community Media, the city’s public access station.
+In addition to his current reporting work at KING, John helps run two cable television stations in Seattle.
+He is the General Manager of Seattle Community Colleges Television (SCCTV) and Seattle Community Media, the city of Seattle’s public access station.

 Sharify is a proud graduate of Princeton University.
-He also has a Master of Fine Arts degree in film directing from Columbia University.
-He is honored to have presented a Ted Talk in 2012 about his National Murrow award winning documentary called “Climb of a Lifetime.”
-His all-time favorite stories are the ones he wrote about his son Perry, when he competed at the Olympic Trials in 2012.
+He has a Master of Fine Arts degree in film directing from Columbia University where he studied under Academy award winning film director Milos Forman.
+Sharify is honored to have presented a Ted Talk in 2012 about his National Murrow award winning documentary called “Climb of a Lifetime.”
+His all time favorite stories are the ones he wrote about his son Perry when he competed as a breaststroker at the Olympic Trials in 2012, and his story, twenty years ago, featuring his daughter Jade on ‘bring your daughter to work day’.

 Brett Akagi can be described in three words.
 Hard worker.
 Focused.
 Passionate.
 These have guided him on an adventurous career that spans nearly 30 years.
 In that time he considers himself lucky to have won 21 Emmys in three newsrooms, contributed to national and regional Edward R. Murrow awards at KARE-TV and the Minneapolis Star Tribune, 4 NPPA Regional POY awards, national NPPA Runner-Up POY, worked with teammates Boyd Huppert, Greg Vandegrift, Scott Jensen and Jonathan Malat, and led the KARE-TV staff to 4 NPPA Station of the Year awards as the Director of Photography.